xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 meet up with her.
 And then we\'re gonna do this order together.
 So that\'s what we did we had to clear out three Safeway\'s yards of fairways here to find those drinks.
-This is actually us packing the cards.
+This is actually us packing the carts.
 The trunk is already full at this point.
 So this is the back seat of the car.
 And then finally we get to Y Combinator and we unload all these all these bottles and then we go to Rene who would coordinated the dinner and ordered these drinks to let her know that hey we made the